 Humans are naturally social beings so when we don’t get enough social interaction it can have a negative impact on our health.
-Loneliness can increase the amount of stress hormone in your body and an increase in stress hormone can affect your immune system which increases your risk for some health concerns like obesity and diabetes.
+Loneliness can increase the number of stress hormones in your body and an increase in stress hormones can affect your immune system which increases your risk for some health concerns like obesity and diabetes.

 Depression is a complex mental health condition that is caused by several reasons and one of the reasons is loneliness.
 Being alone for a long time can be a contributing factor that leads to depression.